lennardv2/claude-code-web-ui/README.md

-# Claude Code Web UI - Production Build
+# Claude Code Web UI

 This product is in alpha state.
 There is not authentication!
 So you need to bring your own via a reverse proxy.